Removing State from Network Functions

 **What is State**

 On the other hand, the static state could include something like pre-configured firewall rules or the IPS signature database.
 The dynamic state must persist across instance failures and be available to the network functions when scaling in or out.
-On the other hand, the static state is easy and can be replicated to a network instance upon boot time.
+On the other hand, the static state is accessible and can be replicated to a network instance upon boot time.

 Stateless Network Functions are a new and disruptive technology that decouples the design of network functions into a stateless process component and a data store layer.
-An orchestration layer that can monitor the network function instances for load and failure and adjust the number of instances accordingly is also needed.
+An orchestration layer that can monitor the network function instances for load and failure and adjust the number of cases accordingly is also needed.

 Taking or decoupling the state from a network function enables a more elastic and resilient infrastructure.
 So how does this work?
 From a 20,000 bird’s eye view, the network functions become stateless.
 The statefulness of the application, such as a stateful firewall, is maintained by storing the state in a separate data store.
 The data store provides the resilience of the state.
 No state is stored on the individual networking functions themselves.

-Datastore example
+Datastore Example:

 The data store can be, for example, RAMCloud.
 RAMCloud is a distributed key-value storage system with high-speed storage for large-scale applications.
 It is designed for many servers needing low-latency access to a durable data store.
 RAMCloud is suitable for low-latency access as it’s based primarily on DRAM.
 RAMCloud keeps all data in DRAM.
 As a result, the network functions can read RAMCloud objects remotely over the network in as little as 5μs.

-Stateless network functions advantages.
+**Stateless network functions advantages**

 As the state is accessed via a data store, a new instance can be launched, and traffic is immediately directed to it, offering elasticity.
 Secondly, resilience, a new instance, can be spawned instantaneously upon failure.
 Finally, as any instance can handle an individual packet, packets traversing different paths do not have asymmetric and multi-path routing issues.